FIVAN0/capacitor-sunmi-printer/README.md

 Set font size.

 Note: global method may influence the subsequent printing, and you can cancel this setting using printer initialization.
-The font size adopts the printing method exceeding the standard international commands, and the adjustment of font size may affect the character width, which leads to the change to the number of each line's characters.
+The font size adopts the printing method exceeding the standard international commands, and the adjustment of font size may affect the character width, which leads to the change to the number of each line’s characters.
 So typography of monospaced fonts can be confusing some time.

 | Param         | Type                           |
 | ------------- | ------------------------------ |